projectacrn/acrn-hypervisor/doc/developer-guides/sw_design_guidelines.rst

   Pre-conditions shall be defined right before the definition/declaration of the corresponding function in the C source file or header file.
   All pre-conditions shall be guaranteed by the caller of the function.
-  Error checking of the pre-conditions are not needed in release version of the function.
+  Error checking of the pre-conditions is not needed in release version of the function.
 Developers could use ASSERT to catch design errors in a debug version for some cases.
 Verification of the hypervisor shall check whether each caller guarantees all pre-conditions of the callee (or not).